ziscloud/xpi/README.md

 for the method bind(), Adaptive will firstly search server key, if no Key were founded then will search transport key, to determine the implementation that the proxy represent for.

-SPI Auto Activation
+## extension Auto Activation

-As for Collections SPI, such as: Filter, InvokerListener, ExportListener, TelnetHandler, StatusChecker etc, multi implementations can be loaded at one time.
+As for Collections extension, such as: Filter, InvokerListener, ExportListener, TelnetHandler, StatusChecker etc, multi implementations can be loaded at one time.
 User can simplify configuration by using auto activation, Like:
 ```java
 import org.neuronbit.xpi.common.extension.Activate;
 import org.neuronbit.xpi.rpc.Filter;